airbytehq/airbyte/docs/architecture/full-refresh.md

 # Full Refresh

 This readme describes Airbyte conventions around the "full refresh" concept.
 Out in the world, there are many ways to define this term.
-We want the behavior of Airbyte integrations to be predictable, so we are adopting a preferred definition.
+We want the behavior of Airbyte connectors to be predictable, so we are adopting a preferred definition.
 This readme also describes what behavior to fall back on if the preferred convention cannot be used.

 On the nth sync of a full refresh connection: